 Harassment via e-mail also is prohibited by this policy.
 E-mail harassment may take the form of deliberate electronic communication, regardless of its content, that is intentionally sent to disturb and annoy the intended recipient.
 The communication need not be threatening to be considered harassing.
 Users are absolutely forbidden from using College electronic network in any way that may be construed to violate the College's harassment-free workplace policy.
 This prohibition includes but is not limited to transmitting, receiving, printing and/or displaying sexually explicit or offensive images, messages, cartoons, jokes, ethnic or religious slurs, racial epithets or any other statement or image that might be construed as harassment or disparagement on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation or any other status protected by law.
 Users are required to take all reasonable steps to avoid transmission and eliminate receipt from known sources of all potentially offensive material.
-Disciplinary actions in matters involving all forms of e-mail or other electronic network harassment will be referred to the Associate Vice President of Academic and Student Services, in accordance with established disciplinary measures.
+Disciplinary actions in matters involving all forms of e-mail or other electronic network harassment will be referred to the Vice President of Academic and Student Services, in accordance with established disciplinary measures.

 Authorized persons using the College's electronic network should have NO EXPECTATION OF PRIVACY in connection with the entry, creation, transmission, receipt or storage of data via the College's electronic network.
 The College does not generally screen or monitor e-mail messages or individual computer or internet use.
 However, as with all other College property, the College reserves the right to investigate, monitor, review, audit, intercept and, when appropriate, disclose any and all information contained in College electronic network (including without limitation in databases, data file systems, data archives, College-issued personal computers, Web/Internet/Intranet sites and the content of e-mails saved on the electronic network).
-Although we encourage and in some cases mandate the use of passwords or security codes to protect the security and confidentiality of data on the College's protection, as well as that of our users.
+Although we encourage and in some cases mandate the use of passwords or security codes to protect the security and confidentiality of data on the College's computer and electronic communications systems for the benefit of all users, their use is intended for the College's protection, as well as that of our users.
 The College may override all passwords or security codes when deemed necessary.